-At the beginning of last school year I knew regardless of the teaching modality – virtual, hybrid, or some combination of the two – I wanted to expose my students to a variety of diverse music and composers.
+At the beginning of the 2020-2021 school year I knew regardless of the teaching modality – virtual, hybrid, or some combination of the two – I wanted to expose my students to a variety of diverse music and composers.
 I also knew that incorporating student creativity was very important.
-After some research I found Jodie Blackshaw’s piece, 13 Moons, which fit both categories perfectly.
+After some research, I found Jodie Blackshaw’s piece, 13 Moons, which fit both categories perfectly.

 13 Moons: Four Composing Pieces for Wind Bands of All Ages was written by Jodie Blackshaw in 2017.
 In each of the four movements, North, East, West, and South, the composer provides a melody, accompaniment, and ostinato.
 She also provides tools for students to learn about various compositional techniques.
 From there, the ensemble determines how to perform the piece!
 Each performance of the piece is different, since the students are responsible for its arrangement.